WRITTEN BY STACY | EVERYTHINGSHIHTZU.COM

 It's also a good idea to clean the tool that you used with a disinfectant, and of course, wash your hands.

-If you removed the tick quickly, and also if your pup is on monthly prevention that wards against ticks, odds are good that your battle is won.
+If you removed the tick quickly, and also if your pup is on monthly flea and tick prevention, odds are good that your battle is won.

 However, if during the days (or even weeks) following the experience you notice changes in your pooch like vomiting, lethargy, a limp, or other differences, don't debate it -- just have your dog checked out by a vet and make sure to mention the tick bite.